JingjieGao/recipeStore/DesignDocuments/UserStories.md

 As a registered user, I want to log in and log out of my account so that my recipes are securely stored.

+### View Recipes *

+As a user, I want to view information such as the dish name, category, ingredients, and instructions, so that I can explore different recipes.

 ### Find Recipes by Name*

-As a registered user, I want to search for a recipe by name so that I can quickly find what I need.
+As a user, I want to search for a recipe by name so that I can quickly find what I need.

 ### Category Recipes*

 As a registered user, I want to categorize my recipes so that I can easily organize them.

-### View Recipes *

-As a registered user, I want to view information such as the dish name, category, ingredients, and instructions, so that I can choose a recipe to cook.

 ### Add Recipes *